 “I haven’t seen you around before, what do you do?”

-“Hi I’m Eric, I’m interning for the semester with the Marketing department, where I help manage our company’s weekly podcasts.
-We’re always on the lookout for ideas and even speakers; is this something you (or someone you know) would be interested in?”
+“Hi, it’s great to meet you.
+I’m Eric, I’m interning for the semester with the Marketing department, where I help manage our company’s weekly podcasts…”

 Bonus Round — With Family and Friends: